Dynamics of Quantum Chiral Solitons: Quantum solitons

 \subsection{Effective tight-binding Hamiltonian}

-Assume now that the chain hosts a single soliton centered at site $j$.
-Since it is a quantum mechanical soliton, it can tunnel to the neighboring sites.
+Now, assume that the chain hosts a single soliton centered at site $j$.
+Since it is a quantum-mechanical soliton, it can tunnel to the neighboring sites.
 The tunneling or hopping amplitude between sites $j$ and $j'$ is given by the matrix element:

 with $\ket{\Phi_{\tau}^{(j)}} = \hat{\mathfrak{T}}^{\dagger}_{j\tau}\ket{0}$.
-By substituting~\eqref{Eq:reop_2} into the previous expression, we obtain,
+By substituting~\eqref{Eq:reop_2} into the previous expression, we obtain

-The explicit form of these hopping amplitudes is obtained by inserting the expressions of the Wannier coefficients $w_{l-n\tau}$ given in \eqref{eq:wc} and reordering the factors:
+The explicit form of these hopping amplitudes is obtained by inserting the expressions of the Wannier coefficients {$w_{j-l\tau}$} given in \eqref{eq:wc} and reordering the factors:

 Now, we can exploit the translational invariance of ${\hat{H}_S}$ by defining $\mel{\varphi_{\tau}^{({l'})}}{\hat{H}_S}{\varphi_{\tau}^{(l)}} \equiv h_{\tau}(n - n')$, then

 to obtain:

 where $\tilde{h}_{\tau}(k) = \sum_s h_{\tau}(s) e^{iks} $ is the Fourier transform of $h(s)$.
 In conclusion,